whallysson/rbpdf/README.md

-# RFPDF Template Plugin
+# RBPDF Template Plugin

-A template plugin allowing the inclusion of ERB-enabled RFPDF template files.
+A template plugin allowing the inclusion of ERB-enabled RBPDF template files.

 ##
 ##
-## TCPDF Version (The New or UTF8 Version)
+## RBPDF Version (The New or UTF8 Version)
 ##
 ##